jupyterhub/jupyterhub/docs/source/reference/services.md

 subprocess of the Hub.
 The Hub will take care of starting the process and restart the service if the service stops.

-While Hub-Managed Services share some similarities with notebook Spawners, there are no plans for Hub-Managed Services to support the same spawning abstractions as a notebook Spawner.
+While Hub-Managed Services share some similarities with single-user server Spawners, there are no plans for Hub-Managed Services to support the same spawning abstractions as a Spawner.

 If you wish to run a Service in a Docker container or other deployment environments, the Service can be registered as an